 While some of the information is reported daily, others need to be published as per a monthly or quarterly schedule.

 Besides, the regulator has provided a unique ARN code for every distributor involved in the selling of funds and a unique investment advisor number to individuals and companies that offer such service.

 These codes can be used by an investor to file a complaint should there be an event of malpractice or misrepresentation or mis-spelling of schemes.

-Check out some of the Groww recommended ELSS schemes to invest and take the benefit of the young and growing economy we live in.
-Also, there are many more benefits of investing in an ELSS scheme.
+Check out some of the Groww recommended ELSS schemes to invest in and take the benefit of the young and growing economy we live in.
+Also, there are many more benefits to mutual funds to save tax.